 4. What is our vision?

-5 What does SEND m
+5. What does SEND mean?

-- 5. What does SEND mean? - 6.
-What is the SEND Information Report? - 7.
-What types of SEN does the school provide for? - 8.
-Which staff will support my child and what training have they had? - 9.
-External Agencies and expert advice - 10.
-What should I do if I think my child has SEN? - 11.
-How will the school know if my child needs SEN support? - 12.
-How will the school measure my child's progress? - 13.
-How will I be involved in decisions made about my child's education? - 14.
-How will my child be involved in decisions made about their education? - 15.
-What is the Academy's approach to teaching young people with SEND? - 16.
-How will the school adapt its teaching for my child? - 17.
-Communication and Interaction - 18.
-Cognition and Learning - 19.
-Social, Emotional and Mental Health
+6. What is the SEND Information Report?

+7. What types of SEN does the school provide for?

+8. Which staff will support my child and what training

+have they had?

+9. External Agencies and expert advice

+10. What should I do if I think my child has SEN?

+11. How will the school know if my child needs SEN

+support?

+12. How will the school measure my child's progress?

+13. How will I be involved in decisions made about my

+child's education?

+14. How will my child be involved in decisions made abo

+their education?

+15. What is the Academy's approach to teaching young

+people with SEND?

+16. How will the school adapt its teaching for my child?

+17. Communication and Interaction

-- 20. Sensory and/or Physical - 21.
-How will the school evaluate whether the support in place is helping my child? - 22.
-How will the school resources be secured for my child? - 23.
-How will the school make sure my child is included in activities alongside pupils who don't have SEND? - 24.
-How does the school make sure the admissions process is fair for pupils with SEN or a disability? - 24.
-How does the school support pupils with disabilities? - 25.
-What support is in place for looked-after and previously looked-after children with SEN? - 25.
-How will the school support my child's mental health and emotional and social development? - 26.
+- 20. Sensory and/or Physical 21.
+How will the school evaluate whether the support in place is helping my child?
+22. How will the school resources be secured for my child?
+23. How will the school make sure my child is included in activities alongside pupils who don't have SEND?
+24. How does the school make sure the admissions process is fair for pupils with SEN or a disability?
+24. How does the school support pupils with disabilities?
+25. What support is in place for looked-after and previously looked-after children with SEN?
+25. How will the school support my child's mental health - and emotional and social development?
 What support will be available for my child to support with transition points? - 27.
 What should I do if I have a complaint about my child's SEN support? - 28.
 What support is available for me and my family? - 29.
 Glossary